 Previous Docker tutorial we have learned how to install docker service and build the container.
 I recommend you to read my first article about docker before continuing with this article

 In this article, we will discuss how to create a new image from the container.
-My first post we have created a container named “lampstack” from the image Ubuntu.
-Here we will create a new image from the container “lampstack” so we can use it for future.
+In my first post, we have created a container named “lampstack” from the image Ubuntu.
+Here we will create a new image from the container “lampstack” so we can use it for the future.

 The Docker flow: